Auxiliary in business to buy medical equipment & amenities for hospital

 Poinsettias for Patients started in 2010 and each year excellent plants are sold for Christmas.
 Grown at Hilltop Nurseries (just up behind the hospital), the Auxiliary pockets half the sales made and uses it for a particular project each year.

 We have provided needed items including a very expensive and complicated stretcher for Emergency, a treadmill, things for premie babies like a Bilirubin meter and many Biliblankets.
 In 2020 the Auxiliary is concentrating on renovating the ambulatory lab.
 It's the place where the public comes for blood drawing and other tests, but, most importantly, it's the place where children usually have to get their blood work done.
 The outside labs prefer not to treat kids, so a lot end up at the CFAU at 2 North in the hospital.
 The lab has been pretty much the same for over 3 decades and it is in need of help.
 The Poinsettias for Patients campaign is putting its revenues into improving the room where kids have to get their blood taken.
-The 2 things to start with for that room is a mural decal to create a better mood in the room, painted by known local artist Marcela Stradas and her colleagues.
+The 2 things to start with for that room is a mural decal to create a better mood in the room, painted by known local professional artist Marcela Stradas and her colleagues.
 The other part in distracting and calming kids is Virtual Reality.
 If you have every tried a VR headset, you know how it transports you to another life instantly.
 The Auxiliary has bought 3 sets -- one for little kids, one for bigger kids, and one for autistic kids who don't want surprises.

 Poinsettias in various sizes and colours, as well as other plants and planters are great decorating items.
 They are sold to businesses, clubs, churches, and individuals for public places and homes.
 They make fabulous seasonal presents as well as corporate gifts.
 Recently we have introduced a doubly charitable item: Besides buying an item to benefit the hospital, Poinsettia Santas have been given to patients stuck in hospital over the holidays, an anonymous gift of a poinsettia for their rooms.
 Buyers of Christmas plants often added a couple to their orders.
 This year we have FrontLine Santa.
 Last year dozens of you donated plants to give to patients.
 This year, we are turning our attention to the front line healthcare workers.
 Help us celebrate our front line workers.
 When you are buying poinsettias for yourself, you can add a FrontLine Santa donation to your order.
-For $20 we'll give a healthcare worker an anonymous poinsettia to express your appreciation.
+For $20 we gave a healthcare worker an anonymous poinsettia to express your appreciation.

 The Auxiliary knitters provide the Shop with baby layettes, caps, booties, etc..
 Knitter are provided with the wool and patterns.